Normal CornBelters

 The Normal CornBelters are a collegiate summer baseball team based in Normal, Illinois, which is part of the Bloomington-Normal metropolitan area.
 The franchise was formerly a professional team, and was a member of the independent Frontier League, which is not affiliated with Major League Baseball.

-The CornBelters currently play in the Prospect League's Western Conference in the Great River Division along with the Burlington Bees, Clinton LumberKings, and Quincy Gems.
+The CornBelters play in the Prospect League's Eastern Conference – Central Division along with the Danville Dans, Dubois County Bombers, Springfield Lucky Horseshoes, and Terre Haute Rex.

 Stadium

 On March 30, 2009, ground was broken for a $12 million multi-purpose stadium adjacent to Heartland Community College on Raab Road.
 The CornBelters will share the facility with Heartland's baseball, softball, and soccer programs.
 The facility was completed in time for the CornBelters' inaugural 2010 season.

 On October 20, 2009, it was announced that the stadium would be known as The Corn Crib.
 The name was the result of a naming rights partnership with the Illinois Corn Marketing Board (ICMB).
 The naming rights agreement lasts for two years with an "automatic renewal".
 Both team and ICMB officials declined to disclose the financial terms of the partnership.